oVirt/ovirt-site/source/feature/self-hosted-engine-fc-support.html.md

 ##### Prerequisites

 Two virtual machine with two VirtIO network adapter for each node.
 The first one (eth0) will be used for generic network traffic, the second one (eth1) will be dedicated to FCoE.
+The first virtual machine will be used to export a block device as a virtual SAN, the second one will connect to it and it will be used for hosted-engine.

-On both the hosts: install the required FCoE utilities:
+On both the hosts, install the required FCoE utilities:

       yum install lldpad fcoe-utils